 That said, these occurrences can be avoided, which is why it’s paramount that everyone within the business gets on board, and does their part.
 We want customers to trust the businesses that surround them, and this trust can only be gained by full transparency.
 This way, people with severe allergies won’t have to shy away from eating out in the future.

-If you don’t necessarily wish to exhibit at our Leisure Food and Beverage Expo, but want to find out more about what you could bring to the industry, our free tickets will provide you with unadulterated access to all related shows.
+If you don’t necessarily wish to exhibit at our Leisure F&B Expo, but want to find out more about what you could bring to the industry, our FREE tickets will provide you with unadulterated access to all related shows.
 Get in touch, and we’ll see you there!